 When there’s significant damage to your home, as may be the case following a severe storm, home insurance can be very much appreciated.
 Payouts from claims usually cover repairs and the replacement of anything else applicable that was damaged.
 If there’s leftover money, you may be able to keep it if your insurance provider allows this.
-The experienced agents from Altra Insurance Services, a leading provider of homeowners insurance San Diego residents rely on for high-quality service and affordable coverage, explore this topic further below.
+The experienced agents from Altra Insurance Services, a leading provider of homeowners insurance National City.
+Their residents rely on for high-quality service and affordable coverage, explore this topic further below.

 How a Claim Works

 To give you a better understanding of what options you may have with any leftover home insurance claim money, let’s briefly go over the claims process.
 When a homeowners insurance claim is filed, the basic steps involved include:

 • Assessing the situation

 • Estimating damage costs

 The first deposit or check usually goes to you as the homeowner or your mortgage lender.
 Replacement cost value, or RCV, is typically the second installment, which takes depreciation or loss of property value into consideration.
 It’s common for homeowners to receive the money from a home insurance claim, but this isn’t always the case.
 However, if the money goes to your mortgage lender or a property management company instead, which can happen in some cases, you would have to work with either one of these parties to obtain any of the payout money.